mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-07-thursday_afternoon_function.md

    - Compare findings from different tools to understand how they complement each other.
    - Ask and discuss questions related to detected functions, pathways, and potential ecological implications.

-This tutorial will equip students with the knowledge and practical skills to perform genome annotation and functional analysis of MAGs using popular bioinformatics tools.
 ---

 ## Abricate